fees & rebates

 rescheduling.

-If you are unable to attend an appointment scheduled in person as planned, you can contact to request a telehealth appointment (videocall or telephone) up until the time of your appointment.
+If you are unable to attend an appointment scheduled in person as planned, you can contact to request a telehealth appointment (videocall or telephone) right up until the time of your appointment.
 This provides an option for you to avoid late-cancellation fees and maintain continuity of care.

 cancellation fees.

-Cancellations require adequate notice.
-We respect your time, and our own.
-Please note the timeframes for late-cancellation fees below:
+Please note timeframes for late-cancellation fees below:

-• Less than 48 hours: 50% of the session fee
+Less than 48 hours: 50% of the session fee

-• Less than 24 hours or non-attendance: Full session fee
+Less than 24 hours or non-attendance: Full session fee

 Late-cancellation fees are payable at the time of cancellation or non-attendance.